axibase/axibase-collector-docs/jobs/examples/tomcat/README.md

 ### Import Tomcat job into Axibase Collector

-* On the **Jobs** page, select **Import** from the split button below the table and upload the job file depending on the version of your servlet container engine:
+* On the **Jobs** page, select **Import** from the split-button below the table and upload the job file depending on the version of your servlet container engine:
 * [Catalina](./configs/tomcat_catalina_job.xml)
 * [Standalone](./configs/tomcat_standalone_job.xml)